Discover Multilogin now & get 50% off for your first month!

 Data privacy & security

-DICloak is not GDPR compliant, which raises red flags for users dealing with sensitive or personal data.
-It also lacks two-factor authentication (2FA), a basic security feature that many platforms now consider standard.
-Their privacy policy allows for user data to be shared or transferred during company mergers, sales, or acquisitions—offering little control or transparency to users.
-While it mentions using security measures, it also states that no system is completely secure and that using the platform is “at your own risk.”
-For a service built around anonymity and data protection, these gaps in privacy and security are hard to overlook.
+DICloak is not GDPR compliant, which is a major concern for anyone handling sensitive or regulated data.
+The platform also does not offer two-factor authentication (2FA), a basic security layer most tools now treat as standard.
+Its privacy policy allows user data to be shared or transferred during mergers, sales, or acquisitions, giving users little control over where their information may end up.
+Although DICloak mentions using security measures, it also states that no system is fully secure and usage is “at your own risk.”
+For a tool positioned around privacy and anonymity, these gaps make its data protection framework noticeably weaker than industry expectations.

 Icon symbolizing customer support services, highlighting availability and assistance in the comparison.